6 Best Fly Reels For Salmon In 2023

 The Redington Behemoth Fly Reel is popular among saltwater anglers due to its affordability and exceptional performance.

-This reel boasts the strongest drag in its class and comes in various colors which makes it one of the best fly reels for salmon.
+This reel boasts the strongest drag in its class and comes in various colors, and it is inexpensive when compared to other salmon fly reels.
 The Behemoth features a lightweight, aesthetically pleasing design with a die-cast aluminum construction.

 It has a twin-molded, soft-touch handle and an oversized aluminum drag knob for comfortable operation.
 The reel utilizes a reliable carbon fiber drag system and offers a large arbor design for increased line pickup.
 Redington provides a lifetime warranty for defects in materials or workmanship.